metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_ops_request_v1alpha1_manifest.md

 Required:

-- `component_name` (String) Specifies the name of the cluster component.
+- `component_name` (String) Specifies the name of the Component.
-- `configurations` (Attributes List) Specifies the components that will perform the operation. (see [below for nested schema](#nestedatt--spec--reconfigure--configurations))
+- `configurations` (Attributes List) Contains a list of ConfigurationItem objects, specifying the Component's configuration template name, upgrade policy, and parameter key-value pairs to be updated. (see [below for nested schema](#nestedatt--spec--reconfigure--configurations))

 <a id="nestedatt--spec--reconfigure--configurations"></a>
 ### Nested Schema for `spec.reconfigure.configurations`

 Required:

-- `keys` (Attributes List) Sets the parameters to be updated.
-It should contain at least one item.
-The keys are merged and retained during patch operations. (see [below for nested schema](#nestedatt--spec--reconfigure--configurations--keys))
+- `keys` (Attributes List) Sets the configuration files and their associated parameters that need to be updated.
+It should contain at least one item. (see [below for nested schema](#nestedatt--spec--reconfigure--configurations--keys))
 - `name` (String) Specifies the name of the configuration template.

 Optional:

 - `policy` (String) Defines the upgrade policy for the configuration.
-This field is optional.

 <a id="nestedatt--spec--reconfigure--configurations--keys"></a>
 ### Nested Schema for `spec.reconfigure.configurations.keys`

 Required:

-- `key` (String) Represents the unique identifier for the ConfigMap.
+- `key` (String) Represents a key in the configuration template(as ConfigMap).
+Each key in the ConfigMap corresponds to a specific configuration file.

 Optional:

-- `file_content` (String) Represents the content of the configuration file.
-This field is used to update the entire content of the file.
+- `file_content` (String) Specifies the content of the entire configuration file.
+This field is used to update the complete configuration file.
+Either the 'parameters' field or the 'fileContent' field must be set, but not both.
-- `parameters` (Attributes List) Defines a list of key-value pairs for a single configuration file.
-These parameters are used to update the specified configuration settings. (see [below for nested schema](#nestedatt--spec--reconfigure--configurations--policy--parameters))
+- `parameters` (Attributes List) Specifies a list of key-value pairs representing parameters and their corresponding values within a single configuration file.
+This field is used to override or set the values of parameters without modifying the entire configuration file.
+Either the 'parameters' field or the 'fileContent' field must be set, but not both. (see [below for nested schema](#nestedatt--spec--reconfigure--configurations--policy--parameters))

 <a id="nestedatt--spec--reconfigure--configurations--policy--parameters"></a>
 ### Nested Schema for `spec.reconfigure.configurations.policy.parameters`